LuccaWang1/PetPlanner/README.md

 ### Snapshot of the Data Model

-* Designed with future features in mind
 * Has over 6 tables and more associative tables to create several many-to-many relationships
 * Also one-to-many relationships between tables
 * The Postgresql database is modeled and queried with SQLAlchemy
+* Designed to be built out even more with messaging between users and saved settings for calendar events

 ![Image of the PetPlanner Data Model](/static/images/Readme_Markdown/data_model.png) *The data model of PetPlanner*